snobjorn/processwire-3rd-party-modules-norwegian-language-pack-nb-no/README.md

-# processwire-3rd-party-modules-norwegian-language-pack-nb-no
+# ProcessWire-Modules-Norwegian-Language-Pack-nb-NO
-Norwegian translations for 3rd party ProcessWire modules.
+Norwegian translations for ProcessWire modules.

 ## default-site
 Theres are json-files to be placed in default-site.